zhuang-li/SCAR/README.md

 SCAR demonstrates significant improvements in LLM performance when used for data filtering and selection.
 We evaluated our method using two LLMs: Olmo and Starcoder.

-Please note that our models currently do not process non-English examples or automatically filter out duplicates.
-Therefore, please remove any non-English examples and perform de-duplication before applying our method.

 ### Olmo Performance